Skip to content

 • Item rules

-The Rate field defines the standard tax rate.
-When a tax record is selected for an order, all line items will use its standard rate unless a specific item rule applies to a product.
+The Tax Code field defines the standard (default) tax.
+When a tax profile is selected for a document, all line items will use its default tax code unless a specific item rule applies to the item's product.

-The Shipping Tax defines how tax is applied to the shipping cost.
+The Shipping Tax Mode defines how tax is applied to the shipping cost.
 Available modes:

-• Proportional – Applies tax to shipping proportionally based on the tax rates of the items in the order.
+• Proportional – Applies tax to shipping proportionally based on the taxes of the items in the document.
 This is the most common mode.

-• Fixed – The default rate is applied.
+• Fixed – A specific tax is applied.

 If the shipping tax mode is not specified, no tax will be applied to the shipping cost.